Book an online appointment

 What do they offer?

 Your Library Student Mentors are students – they have been in the same place as you.

 There’s no such thing as a silly question - Library Student Mentors will listen without judgement to your questions and provide you with practical advice.

 You can book a 1-2-1 appointment to talk about the specific thing that’s on your mind about studying, whether it’s structuring a paragraph, using Excel, or getting tips on how to understand what your assignments are asking you to do.

 Book an appointment at least 24 hours in advance, and they’ll call you via Teams.
 Make sure you check the information about them (select the little 'i' icon on the booking form by their name) so you can talk to the most appropriate Library Student Mentor for your question.

 A comprehensive guide to academic skills support on offer at the University.

 English language support

-International students seeking one-to-one writing support can book an appointment by email, or by visiting or contacting the Language Centre in the DICe building on the City Campus for further information.
+International students seeking one-to-one writing support can book an appointment by email,Or by contacting the Language Centre for further information.